Trump supporters, counter-protesters clash in Portland

 PORTLAND, Ore.
-(AP) - A caravan of supporters of President Donald Trump drove into downtown Portland Saturday night to show their support of him in a part of the city that has been the site of nightly protests for three months since the police killing of George Floyd in Minneapolis.
+(AP) - Fights broke out in downtown Portland Saturday night as a large caravan of supporters of President Donald Trump drove through the city, clashing with counter-protesters.

+Oregon’s largest city has been the site of nightly protests for three months since the police killing of George Floyd in Minneapolis.

-The caravan of about 600 vehicles headed for downtown after a rally in the parking lot of the Clackamas Town Center shopping mall.
+The caravan of about 600 vehicles headed for downtown after a late afternoon rally in the parking lot of the Clackamas Town Center shopping mall.
 Many of the rally-goers waved Trump flags.

 “This rally is not a protest,” Alex Kyzik, an organizer, told the crowd, according to the Oregonian/Oregonlive.com.
 “This rally is a celebration of a great president.”